EvilNotch/Minecraft-Friendly-26.X/README.md

 There will eventually be a dragon headed banner.
 Who said there couldn't be more fences, slabs, stairs, or walls?
 Potential additions to right-click functionality on tools with fire aspect, similar to bedrock.
-May consider readding invisible pixels to paintings in later versions of Fabric with the new Vulkan rendering system.
 Bark or some other substitute for fuel and/or log unstripping.

 ## Developers and Ideas are needed.